 Inside the Surfside Club before it was remodeled as a result of the 2011 flood.

-Referred to as one of Omaha’s best kept secrets, the Surfside remains a destination restaurant that allows its customers to relax and enjoy food and drink 25 feet from river’s edge on its huge shaded patio.
-This provides customers with the opportunity to take in not only the scenery but also the boaters who pass by and to listen to live music outdoors.
-Be aware that you may also get an eyeful from the boaters that pass by.
+The Surfside remains a destination restaurant that allows its customers to relax and enjoy food and drink 25 feet from the river’s edge on its huge, shaded patio.
+It remains a unique place in the Omaha metro area where you can take in the scenery along the river while listening to live music and enjoying a drink.
+Just beware: you may also get an eyeful from the boaters who pass by.

 2019 photo of the renovated Surfside Club.
 Courtesy of Dan H. on Yelp.